pip-services/pip-services-docs/content/en/node/nats/connect/nats_connection.md

 #### _reconnectTimeout
-nNumber of milliseconds to wait on each reconnection attempt (default: 3000)
+Number of milliseconds to wait on each reconnection attempt (default: 3000)
 > `protected` **_reconnectTimeout**: number = 3000

 #### _retryConnect
-TODO: add description
+Retry to connect option
 > `protected` **_retryConnect**: boolean = true

 #### _subscriptions